OutSystems/docs-product/src/deliver-mobile/app-shielding/intro.md

 The purpose of the obfuscation is to make the app harder to reverse-engineer.
 During the obfuscation process, the platform creates a mapping with the old and new names of methods and classes.

-When an app is obfuscated, an error stack trace might look like this:
+In an obfuscated app, an error stack trace might look like this:

 ![Obfuscation example](images/obfuscated.png?width=600)